iqual-ch/drupal-platform/README.md

 ### Merged Assets

-Assets that will be merged into existing destination files or added if inexstistant:
+Assets that will be merged into existing destination files or added if inexistent:

 <details>
 <summary>Show structure of merged assets</summary>